Assefa Mezgebu

-Assefa Mezgebu (born June 19, 1978 in Sidamo) is a retired Ethiopian long-distance runner, best known for winning a bronze medal in the 10,000 metres event at the 2000 Summer Olympics.
+Assefa Mezgebu (born 19 June 1978 in Sidamo) is an Ethiopian retired long-distance runner, best known for winning a bronze medal in the 10,000 metres event at the 2000 Summer Olympics.
 He was also the runner-up at the 2001 World Championships in Athletics, following a bronze medal at the 1999 World Championships in Athletics.
 He also competed in cross-country running and reached the podium at the IAAF World Cross Country Championships in 1998 and 2000.

 Assefa Mezgebu is the younger brother of Ayele Mezgebu.